TheThingSystem/steward-ios-library/README.md

 	scanner.delegate = self;
 	[self presentViewController:scanner animated:YES completion:NULL];

 This will present a (back) camera view.
-The user simply has to point the phone at the QR code—possibly tapping the screen to focus the camera depening on lighting and distance—and the controller will detect the QR code and return the secret via the
+The user simply has to point the phone at the QR code—possibly tapping the screen to focus the camera depening on lighting and distance—and the controller will detect the QR code and return the OTP authentication URL via the

-    - (void)closedWithSecret:(NSString *)secret {
+    - (void)closedWithURL:(NSURL *)url {

 	}

 delegate callback.
-You can then pass the authentication secret back to the main `Client` class by,
+You can then pass the authentication URL back to the main `Client` class by,

     Client *client = [Client sharedClient];
-    client.secret = secret;

-Alternatively you can use the,

-	    - (void)closedWithURL:(NSURL *)url {

-		}

-	delegate callback which passes the entire OTPAuth URL instead of just the secret.
-You can then pass the authentication secret back to the main `Client` class by,

-	    Client *client = [Client sharedClient];
     client.authURL = url;

+This will populate both the `clientID` and `secret` properties in the client allowing you to make an authenticated call directly afterwards,

+    client.authenticate = YES;
+    [client performWithDevice:device andRequest:request andParameters:nil];

 If the user hits the cancel button in the view controller without a QR code being scanned then you will recieve a